Questions to Ask Your Nutritionist or Dietitian

 Tracking your progress is important to stay motivated because it shows you how far you have come and how much closer you are getting to your long-term goal.
 However, not every tracking method is effective for everyone.

-For example, some people on a weight loss journey feel uncomfortable with weighing themselves on the scale, so different body measurements may be a better choice.
+For example, some people on a weight loss journey feel uncomfortable weighing themselves on the scale, so different body measurements may be a better choice.
 You and your dietitian can discuss what will work best for you.

 22) How can I add fiber to my diet?